John Mese

-John Mese (born November 4, 1963) is an American actor, producer, director, and writer.
+John R. Mese (born November 4, 1963) is an American actor, producer, director, and writer.
 He has had roles in numerous films and television shows.
-Credited appearances on television include: Rizzoli & Isles, Suits, Castle, The Mentalist, Weeds, Monk, Law & Order, Boomtown, Without a Trace, The X Files, and Sex in the City.
+Credited appearances on television include: Rizzoli & Isles, Suits, Castle, The Mentalist, Weeds, Monk, Law & Order, Boomtown, Without a Trace, The X Files, and Sex and the City.
 Mese is also the writer of a children's book series that was featured in the March 2009 issue of Kiplinger's Personal Finance magazine.

 Early life and education

-John Mese was born and raised in Baton Rouge, Louisiana.
-He finished secondary education at Catholic High School and went on to earn a Master of Fine Arts (MFA) from Louisiana State University, where he was a member of the Sigma Chi fraternity and performed in a number of LSU Theatre productions.
+John Mese is the son of J.D. and Kay Mese of Baton Rouge, Louisiana, where he was born and raised.
+He finished his secondary education at Catholic High School and went on to earn a bachelor's degree in advertising and a Master of Fine Arts (MFA) in Theatre from Louisiana State University.
+At LSU, he was a member of the Sigma Chi fraternity and performed in a number of LSU Theatre productions.
 In 1986, he was a finalist in the "Face of the '80s" contest organized by Ford Models and GQ Magazine.

 Career

 Theatre

 At LSU, he acted in several theater productions, to name a few: The Tooth of Crime in 1986, in which he played Hoss; Sly Fox in 1982, and Death of a Salesman in 1986.
 He played "Treat" in Lyle Kessler's play Orphans.
 He played Alvaro Mangiacavallo in the LSU Theatre main stage production of The Rose Tattoo, directed by John Dennis in 1987.

 He has the title role in an acclaimed one-man show written by Champ Clark, Wild Son: The Testimony of Christian Brando, which premiered at the Santa Monica Playhouse in 2019 and was praised by Pulitzer Prize-winning playwright Beth Henley.
 Wild Son is based on face-to-face interviews between the journalist Champ Clark and Christian Brando before the latter's death in 2008.
-The show was performed at Bistro Byronz, a restaurant chain in Baton Rouge, LA, on June 19th, 2022.
+The show was performed at Bistro Byronz, a restaurant chain in Baton Rouge, Louisiana, on June 19, 2022.
 The show ran at the Edinburgh Festival Fringe from August 15-20, 2022.